-Gain (loss) due to change in market value during the year is shown as "Others" in the statements of activities (see Note 4).
+Gain due to change in market value, and interest and dividends during the year are shown as "Others" in the statements of activities.

-As at December 31, 2016 and 2015, the Institute's investments in equity stocks, money market placements and U.S. Treasury Notes are classified as Level 1, with fair values based on readily available determinable market prices.
+As at December 31, 2017 and 2016, the Institute's investments in equity stocks, money market placements and U.S. Treasury Notes are classified as Level 1, with fair values based on readily available determinable market prices.
 There were no changes in valuation techniques that resulted in transfer in or out of an investment's assigned level within the hierarchy.